Ares-Developers/Ares-docs/restored/multiengineercheckbox.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 :game:`Tiberian Sun` lets the user enable and disable the Multi Engineer feature
 from the user interface. :game:`Ares` restores this feature.
-If the user turns
+If the player turns
 off Multi Engineer in the skirmish menu, buildings can always be captured using
-an engineer, otherwise the settings in :file:`rulesmd.ini` are used.
+a single engineer, otherwise the settings in :file:`rulesmd.ini` apply.

 .. image:: /images/multiengineer.png
   :alt: Screenshot of the skirmish menu with Multi-Engineer turned on